vikram087/icam-superconducticity-repository/docker/README.md

    1. Navigate to **Management > Stack Management > API Keys > Create API Key**.
    2. Create an API key with no restrictions, then copy it for the next step.
-   3. Paste it into the .env file
+   3. Paste it into the .env file and backend/.env

 - **Command Line**